Single-letter Chain Rule for Quantum Relative Entropy: A Single-Letter Chain Inequality via Measurement-Induced Ensemble Partitions

-\begin{remark} For a result such as \cref{thm:dataProcess1} one would hope that the data processing inequality can be recovered when letting $\mc M=\mc N$, such as in~\cite{fang20}.
-Unfortunately, this is not in general the case for \cref{thm:dataProcess1}, even if we allow for a choice of the best possible measurement $G$. \end{remark}
+For a result such as \cref{thm:dataProcess1} one would hope that the data processing inequality can be recovered automatically when letting $\mc M=\mc N$, such as in~\cite{fang20}.
+Unfortunately, this is not, in general, the case for \cref{thm:dataProcess1}, even if we allow for a choice of the best possible measurement $G$.
+In this section we explore the relation between \cref{thm:dataProcess1} and DPI, as well as other properties and chain rules of the Umegaki relative entropy.